 Ingredients:

-Homemade sourdough bread – you could also use store-bought.
+Homemade sourdough bread – You could also use store-bought.
 Check out our family favorite whole wheat recipe.

-Butter – butter adds so much flavor to this dish.
+Butter – Unsalted butter adds so much flavor to this dish.
 There is nothing like vegetables sautéed in butter, or crusty bread with butter.
 Use butter from grass-fed cows whenever possible.

-Celery and onion – adds a delicious, savory flavor and a little crunch.
+Celery and onion – Adds a delicious, savory flavor and a little crunch.

 Salt and pepper

-Eggs – use pastured eggs whenever possible.
+Eggs – Use pastured eggs whenever possible.

 How To Make Sourdough Stuffing:

-- Prepare and bake homemade sourdough bread if making from scratch.
+Prepare and bake homemade sourdough bread,

-- Preheat oven to 350.
+Preheat the oven to 350 F.

 Find More Farmhouse Holiday Recipes And Inspiration: